Subhadiptech/UrbanCabs-Ride-sharing-app/README.md

 ### Architecture used

-MVVM wih as clean as possible
+MVVM with as clean as possible

 ### Technologies used